Miklós Kállay: Early life and career

-The government also allowed the left-wing opposition (except for the Communists) to function without much interference.
+Prime minister

+The German minister in Budapest, Dietrich von Jagow reported to Berlin: "Kállay is basically an apolitical person and has not been active in the last few years either in internal or foreign affairs.
+National Socialism is an "alien" concept to him and he bears no inner sympathy with it.
+Nevertheless he will no doubt continue the same relations with Germany as his successor".

 In foreign affairs, Kállay supported the German war effort against the Soviet Union.
-However, he made numerous peaceful overtures to the Western Allies, even going as far as to promise to surrender to them unconditionally once they reached Hungary's borders.
-The Germans finally had enough of their ally's policies and occupied Hungary in March 1944, forcing Horthy to oust Kállay and replace him with the more pliable Döme Sztójay.
+However, he made numerous peaceful overtures to the Western Allies and even went as far as to promise to surrender to them unconditionally once they reached Hungary's borders.
+The Germans finally had enough of his policies and occupied Hungary in March 1944, which forced Horthy to oust Kállay and replace him with the more pliable Döme Sztójay.

+Imprisonment

-Kállay was able to evade the Nazis at first, but he was eventually captured and sent first to the Dachau concentration camp and later to Mauthausen.
-In late April 1945 he was transferred to Tyrol together with other prominent concentration camp inmates, where the SS left the prisoners behind.
-He was liberated by the Fifth U.S. Army on 5 May 1945.
+Kállay evaded the Nazis at first, but he was eventually captured and sent first to the Dachau and later to Mauthausen.
+In late April 1945, he was transferred to Tyrol, together with other prominent concentration camp inmates, where the SS left the prisoners behind.
+He was liberated by the Fifth US Army on 5 May 1945.

+Exile

-In 1946 he went into exile, finally settling in the United States in 1951.
+In 1946 he went into exile and finally settled in the United States in 1951.
 In 1954, he published his memoirs, Hungarian Premier: A Personal Account of a Nation's Struggle in the Second World War (Columbia University Press).